All the best deals from Target's Cyber Monday sale

 Perfect to wear over your workout clothes or lounging around at home, this fleece pullover is available in tempting shades like lilac, turquoise and dark purple.

-With their polished wood legs and fabric options like mint and dark gray, this set of two chairs can add a mid-century touch to any room.
+With polished wood legs and fabric options like mint and dark gray, this set of two chairs can add a midcentury touch to any room.

 For more home and fashion deals like this, check out our comprehensive list of all the best Cyber Monday sales happening right now.